 What are Core Web Vitals, you ask?
 Core Web Vitals are real-world, user-centered metrics that measure a few essential factors that influence page experience.
 The first, Largest Contentful Paint (LCP), measures loading performance, or how quickly the “main content” of your page loads.
 The second, First Input Delay (FID), measures interactivity, or how quickly the page reacts when a user interacts with it by clicking a button, pressing play on a video, etc. The last, Cumulative Layout Shift (CLS), measures visual stability, or whether the page elements (like images, content, buttons, banners, etc.) shift around or remain static while the page loads.

 The Core Web Vitals are brand new signals, so webmasters weren’t familiar with them prior to the ranking factor update announcement in May 2020.
-If you’re like most of us, you’re still in the learning phase and trying to get a stronger grasp on how these on-page elements will influence your website once the page experience ranking factor goes into effect next year.
+If you’re like most of us, you’re still in the learning phase and trying to get a stronger grasp on how these on-page elements will influence your website once the page experience ranking factor goes into effect next year, in May 2021.

 To better understand how all of the factors involved in the page experience ranking signal will impact your website, check out the list of tools below.
 With these handy tools at your disposal, measuring page experience will be a breeze.

 According to Google, Lighthouse is “an open-source, automated tool for improving the quality of web pages.”
 Using the Core Web Vitals, Lighthouse audits websites for a variety of factors, including performance, accessibility, progressive web apps (PWAs), SEO, and a long list of best practices, to provide the user with a thorough overview of their website’s quality and performance.